Alfresco/alfresco-keycloak-theme/README.md

 3. Copy the login directory from this project to a login directory in the Alfresco directory you just created
 4. Start Keycloak and navigate to the admin console theme.
-Choose the *Alfresco* these as [illustrated](./screen-captures/admin-console-themes.png).
+Choose the *Alfresco* theme as [illustrated](./screen-captures/admin-console-themes.png).
 Click *Save*.
-5. Login to the Alfresco realm (e.g. http://localhost:8080/auth/realms/Alfresco/account/) and
-you should see a screen like this.
+5. Login to a oage in the Alfresco realm that requires authentication (e.g. http://localhost:8080/auth/realms/Alfresco/account/) and you should see a screen like this.

 ![](screen-captures/example-login.png)